bkim1080/Loop-Studios-Landing-Page/README.md

 ## About The Project

 This is a basic landing homepage for a mock company called Loop Studios.
+The layout is responsive for desktop and mobile devices.
 The idea and design comes from [Frontend Mentor](https://frontendmentor.io).

-The layout is responsive for desktop and mobile devices.
+Site Link (hosted via Netlify): [Loop Studios Site](https://tender-swartz-d8ff5e.netlify.app/)

 <p align="right">(<a href="#top">back to top</a>)</p>